julienvillegas/libgdx-GPGS/README.md

 This is based on MobiDevelop's RoboVM fork which provide a set convenience methods to integrate.
 The output is the standard libGDX setup logo. in the background as soon as the logo is shown it will try to sign-in.

+I have a game showcasing LibGDX using this robopods Wordfiesta available for [iOS](https://itunes.apple.com/bj/app/word-fiesta-free-version/id1050452690?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.wordfiesta.free_version).
+If this sample helped you somehow, the best way to say thanks is be giving it a try.
+Thank you

+Note: With Xcode 8.1 and Xcode 8.2 there is an error preventing your from running on a simulator.
+You will get an error: [GPGManager signIn:didSignInForUser:withError:]:[main] FAILED LOGGING INTO GOOGLE PLUS GAMES

 ## Pre-requisite

 It is assumed that you have: